 What Is a Pet Trust?

-and spending the funds in accordance with your written instructions.
+the funds in accordance with your written instructions.

 Our legal team at OC Elder Law is here to take the time to discuss the

 following matters to help you establish the right type of trust for your animal: